allthedoll/allspice-product/.github/ISSUE_TEMPLATE/other-request.md

 ---
 name: "Other request \U0001F64F"
-about: For miscellaneous requests of product that don't fit into other issue categories
+about: For miscellaneous requests of Product that don't fit into other issue categories
 title: 'Other request: (your TL;DR here)'
 labels: 'request :pray:'
 assignees: ''